 Brookline real estate developer Roger Stern donated the land on Winchester Street in 1995.
 Later that year Town Meeting voted to accept the gift and began planning the building.
 A year later Childs, Bertman & Tseckares was chosen to provide design services.
 In 1999 Town Meeting authorized $2.7 million in bonds to cover the construction.
 The Federal Community Development Block Grants program covered the remaining $1.6 million.
 The Center opened in 2001.

 The programs and services provided by the professional staff have grown.
-Hundreds of people visit the Brookline Senior Center each day to finish an art project, stay in shape, meet with friends, play bridge, see a social worker, work in the computer lab and read in the library.
+Hundreds of people visit each day to finish an art project, stay in shape, meet with friends, play bridge, see a social worker, work in the computer lab and read in the library.